As a man over 40, building muscle isn't always easy — but it can be done!

-The trouble for most ‘hard-gainers' is that they aren't taking in enough calories to increase muscle size.
+The trouble for most ‘hard gainers' is that they aren't taking in enough calories to increase muscle size.

 In this guide, we'll take a look at not only the number of calories you need to eat but how these calories should be split out to get the best effect.

-I'm sure you'll agree, the last thing you want to do is add muscle, but have too much fat on top to be able to see it.
+I'm sure you'll agree; the last thing you want to do is add muscle but have too much fat on top to be able to see it!

-The process of gaining muscle with minimal fat is what we like to refer to as ‘lean-bulking'.
+The process of gaining muscle with minimal fat is what we like to refer to as lean bulking.

+The most obvious option is to hit the gym.
 However, unless you know what you're doing, you could end up wasting time doing training that won't benefit you.